-Mark and I will be in beautiful Bennington, Vermont!
-We are so very much looking forward to this show!
-I hope if you find yourself nearby you will come by and see us while were are here.
+Beautiful Bennington, Vermont!
+So very much looking forward to this show!
+I hope if you find yourself nearby you will come by and for a visit.
 I am now a Signature Member of the American Women Artists and the show this year is being hosted by Bennington Center for the Arts.
-The show itself will be at the Center until November 13th and “Meow” will be available to one lucky collectors.
-This sculpture in the series is Edition #12 of an edition of 12.
-It is the first one cast, true.
-But I wanted it to be my favorite number for this show and it’s first collector.
+The show itself will be at the Center until November 13th and “Meow” will be available to one lucky collector.

 The sculpture “Meow” represents balance.
 This big cat has a big ecological significance.
 “Meow” is an advocate to “Get Back the Cat”.
 How important this apex predator is!
 And not just for the western states where this elusive animal still lives in the wild.
 As deer populations continue to increase across the U.S., getting back the cat – often called the best hunter in the world – would be a very good thing.

-If you happen to be in lovely Loveland Colorado this weekend, stop by and see us!
-We’ll be in the BEST tent!
+If you happen to be in lovely Loveland Colorado this weekend, stop by and see my sculpture!
+You’ll find me in the BEST tent!
 Tent A!
 (A for AlexAlvis of course!!)

-We SOLD the NEWEST sculpture out in bronze, “Eya, the West Wind”!!
+SOLD the NEWEST sculpture out in bronze, “Eya, the West Wind”!!
 It sold along with it’s brother sculpture, “Okaga, the West Wind” to thrilled collectors up in Vail who were there celebrating their anniversary.
-Congratulations to them!
+Congratulations!

-Art on a Whim has more Mini Mustangs for you to choose from – and PIPER – a brand new casting of a Mini-Mustang 5!
+Raitman Art Galleries have a whole herd of Mini Mustangs for you to choose from – and PIPER – a brand new casting of a Mini-Mustang 5!

-“Magical” (the horse gone to a costume party dressed as a unicorn)- there will only be 5 castings;
+“Magical” (the horse going to a costume party dressed as a unicorn)- there will only be 5 castings;

 “Mystical” (an actual unicorn- no bow) – only 5 castings made; and